santacsj/symbolicloader64/README.md

 # Symbolic Machine Code Loader for the Commodore 64

 Learn C64 machine code the hard way, by programming on paper :).
 You are the assembler, but this short BASIC program can automate the annoying address calculations for you.
-Copy and paste the BASIC source to Vice start practicing!
+Copy and paste the BASIC source to Vice and start practicing!

 ### Tokens
 - @ + a single PETSCII character, saves the current address stored in variable `O`